-In 1898 James Lawrence Breese, a New York City-based photographer who was trained as an engineer, commissioned his close friend, Stanford White of McKim, Mead and White, to design his two-story house, The Orchard.
-Completed in 1907, this grand, white, clapboard building recalls Mount Vernon’s portico, while its landscape celebrates the farming heritage of Long Island’s East End.
+In 1898 James Lawrence Breese, a New York City-based photographer who was trained as an engineer, commissioned his close friend Stanford White of McKim, Mead and White to design his two-story house, The Orchard.
+Completed in 1907, this grand, white clapboard building recalls Mount Vernon’s portico, while its landscape celebrates the farming heritage of Long Island’s East End.
 The estate served as Breese’s summer residence until 1925.

 Although the main house and historic garden core are intact today, the areas around the axial garden support six clusters of twenty-nine condominium dwellings now called Whitefield Condominiums.
-The property was listed on the National Register of Historic Places in 1980.
+The property was listed in the National Register of Historic Places in 1980.